-- Business partners - Apprentice employers - External contractors including advisors, cleaners, builders, caterers and consultants - Guest speakers and lecturers - Printing of College promotional materials - Sponsorship and charity - Capital construction projects. - ICT equipment and services (including software licences) - Paper, stationery, books, newspapers, magazines and subscriptions - Professional, contractor and consultancy services - Transport and travel services (including taxi services) - 3.2 When tendering any types of goods or services, the college requires any potential third party suppliers to evidence that they operate a high level of corporate social responsibility and comply with the Modern Slavery Act 2015 during any tendering and selection processes, including through contracting with suppliers from approved procurement frameworks. - 3.3 When procuring any types of goods or services identified as carrying material risks of modern slavery occurring in 3.1 above the college requires any supplier to evidence that they operate a high level of corporate social responsibility and comply with the Modern Slavery Act 2015. - 3.4 Any supplier or potential supplier, identified in 3.1, wishing to supply to or partner with the college that does not comply with the Modern Slavery Act 2015, or the college's own policies and procedures, will be removed from the college's list of suppliers and will not be considered for future supply to the college unless they can demonstrate that these compliance requirements are met. - 3.5 In terms of future steps, the college will review the viability of introducing other due diligence processes for monitoring and managing identified risks, including risks associated with particular countries and products.
+- 3.1 In its supply chains, the college has identified the following business areas as carrying material risks of modern slavery occurring: - Capital construction projects. - ICT equipment and services (including software licences) - Paper, stationery, books, newspapers, magazines and subscriptions - Professional, contractor and consultancy services - Recruitment and employment agencies - Transport and travel services (including taxi services) - Clothing and uniforms. - 3.2 When tendering any types of goods or services, the college requires any potential third party suppliers to evidence that they operate a high level of corporate social responsibility and comply with the Modern Slavery Act 2015 during any tendering and selection processes, including through contracting with suppliers from approved procurement frameworks.

+- 3.3 When procuring any types of goods or services identified as carrying material risks of modern slavery occurring in 3.1 above the college requires any supplier to evidence that they operate a high level of corporate social responsibility and comply with the Modern Slavery Act 2015. - 3.4 Any supplier or potential supplier, identified in 3.1, wishing to supply to or partner with the college that does not comply with the Modern Slavery Act 2015, or the college's own policies and procedures, will be removed from the college's list of suppliers and will not be considered for future supply to the college unless they can demonstrate that these compliance requirements are met. - 3.5 In terms of future steps, the college will review the viability of introducing other due diligence processes for monitoring and managing identified risks, including risks associated with particular countries and products.